Olive Cotton: Personal life

-In 1939 Cotton married her longtime friend Max Dupain.
+In 1939, Cotton married her longtime friend Max Dupain.
 They separated in 1941 and were divorced in 1944.

-In mid-1947 Cotton went to live in the bush 35 km from Cowra, New South Wales, with her new husband Ross McInerney.
+In mid-1947, Cotton went to live in the bush 35km from Cowra, New South Wales, with her new husband Ross McInerney.
 They lived in a tent for the first three years, then moved to a small farm where their two children grew up.

 Death

 Cotton died on 27 September 2003, aged 92.

 Legacy

 The prestigious Olive Cotton Award for Photographic Portraiture was set up in her honour and funded by Cotton's family and held at the Tweed Regional Gallery in New South Wales.